Sergeant Leonard John Patterson

 Leonard John Patterson was the son of John and Nina Patterson of Freeland, Oxfordshire.

-Some doubts exist about the year of his birth – CWGC records would suggest that he was born in 1917, but a Nina Patterson, Housewife, aged 33, and her son Leonard John Patterson, aged 2, are listed as passengers on the S.S.
+He was born in Johannesburg, though some doubts exist about the year of his birth – CWGC records would suggest that he was born in 1917, but a Nina Patterson, Housewife, aged 33, and her son Leonard John Patterson, aged 2, are listed as passengers on the S.S.
 Borda, sailing from London to Capetown in January 1921 – which would mean he was born in 1919.
-It may also suggest that his Father, John Patterson was working or resident in South Africa at the time.
+Leonard spent his boyhood in Ballymoney, Northern Ireland, and was educated at Ballymoney Model School and Coleraine Academical Institution.

 Patterson joined his first and only squadron, No.501 at RAF Kenley, on 2nd September, 1940.
 He was shot down by Me.109’s east of Hastings on 28th November.
 It is believed that his Hurricane, P5189, crashed into the sea, where it was lost without trace.